 This is quite possibly Davis’s most ambitious performance.
 She’s asked to play a character whose beauty is legendary, and Davis, who is nobody’s idea of great beauty (I myself think she was pretty, albeit in a non-conventional way), looks like an odd choice for the main character.
 The script calls for someone like Vivien Leigh (Gone with the Wind) or Hedy Lamarr (Samson and Delilah), but by sheer force of will and talent Davis makes you believe that men find her utterly irresistible.

 Fans are still divided over Davis’s performance, but no one has ever dared to criticize Rains’s well-thought out, Oscar-nominated work.
 He’s absolutely brilliant.
 Rains has this great ability to convey complex emotions without moving a muscle.
 There are only a few actors who have that kind of power.
-The fine supporting cast includes George Coulouris (For Whom the Bell Tolls), Jerome Cowan (The Song of Bernadette), and Walter Abel (Holiday Inn).
+The fine supporting cast includes George Coulouris (For Whom the Bell Tolls), Jerome Cowan (The Song of Bernadette), and Walter Abel (So Proudly We Hail!).

 Conclusions & Final Thoughts: